-RPPC Dynasty was established in 2001 with head offices in Luxembourg by four founding partners.
+RPPC Dynasty was established in 2002 with head offices in Luxembourg by four founding partners.
 The corporation's name is derived from the four founders' surnames - Ruiz, Putin, Patel and Chan.
 They had ambitious goals to grow the corporation to become its namesake - a business dynasty respected throughout the world.
-From the beginning, and still to this day, the focus has been to meet the needs of a globally mobile clientele.
+From the beginning, and still to this day, the focus has been to meet the needs of a globally-mobile clientele.
 The corporation holds a diverse group of businesses.

-The business roots began with the coffee shop; owned by the Ruiz family since 1991.
+The business roots began with the coffee shop, owned by the Ruiz family since 1992.

-In 2001, Mr. Ruiz and Mrs. Chan formed a partnership.
-The Chan family had owned and operated a small business since 1996.
+In 2002, Mr. Ruiz and Mrs. Chan formed a partnership.
+The Chan family had owned and operated a small business since 1997.
 Soon thereafter, two other entrepreneurs were brought in to expand the brand.
 Over the next year, RPPC developed its vision of future global expansion across diverse businesses.

-In 2002, to increase access to capital in support of the company's expansion, RPPC made the decision to incorporate.
+In 2003, to increase access to capital in support of the company's expansion, RPPC made the decision to incorporate.

-In 2003, with the guidance of Mr. Patel, a Bank group was formed.
+In 2004, with the guidance of Mr. Patel, a Bank group was formed.
 The expansion required a significant amount of capital, which was made possible by the earlier decision to incorporate.

-In 2004, shares equal to 30% ownership of the coffee business were offered to the public to bring in additional capital.
+In 2005, shares equal to 30% ownership of the coffee business were offered to the public to bring in additional capital.

-In 2006, due to the influence of the mariner background of Mrs. Putin, RPPC acquired 80% ownership of a P&C Insurer.
-This P&C group is a leader in personal and commercial marine insurance.
+In 2007, due to the influence of Mrs. Putin's mariner background, RPPC acquired 80% ownership of a P&C Insurer that is a leader in personal and commercial marine insurance.

-In 2013, RPPC was presented with an opportunity to obtain a life insurance group to expand the wealth management capabilities of the bank operations.
+In 2014, RPPC was presented with an opportunity to obtain a life insurance group to expand the wealth management capabilities of the bank operations.

-In 2014, RPPC took a controlling interest in an airline to appeal to the growing global mobility of the group's clientele.
+In 2015, RPPC took a controlling interest in an airline to appeal to the growing global mobility of the group's clientele.
 The airline has been put through a restructuring initiative to better fit into the group's vision.
-The airline had taken a majority interest in a tire company in 2005 to create a synergy with its airline business.
+The airline had taken a majority interest in a tire company in 2006 to create a synergy with its airline business.